Volograms/vol_libs/wasm/README.md

 *
 #### `Module.create_single_file_info(file: String): Boolean`

-Open and initialses a vologram from a single file.
+Opens and initialses a vologram from a single file.
 Returns `true` if successful and `false` otherwise.

 Parameters:
 * `file: String` - Path of vologram file